 There is not enough time in a single life to explore everything that Paris has to offer.
 After decades of visiting the City of Light regularly, I still discover new places on top of the old favorites I never get tired of returning to.

 When you visited Paris for the first time, you probably toured the must-see attractions.
-It might be cliché, but have you even been to Paris if you haven’t seen the Louvre, Orsay, taken pictures in front of the Eiffel tower and eaten your weight in croissant and cheese washed down by tiny espressos and lots of red wine?
+It might be cliché, but have you ever been to Paris if you haven’t seen the Louvre, Orsay, taken pictures in front of the Eiffel tower, and eaten your weight in croissant and cheese washed down by tiny espressos and lots of red wine?
 That said, once you have checked all those boxes, your budding relationship with Paris is not necessarily over.

 Maybe your first trip made you fall in love with Paris as I did.
 Maybe you got lucky and scored a cheap flight.
 Maybe it is a convenient stop before heading to another European destination, or you have family or friends to visit in the area.
 No matter what reason you may have to go back to Paris, you will always find something new.
 In fact, like a fine French wine, Paris is even better appreciated as time goes on.
 With the touristic sites behind you, now it’s time to explore the city “the right way”.
 Depending on your tastes, the things you enjoyed the first time around, and how you prefer to travel, you will probably like Paris more and more as you customize your little escapes.